Burks Scholars

 The Martin Parks Burks Scholars program brings third-year law students into the first-year curriculum as teaching assistants.
 Burks Scholars are third-year law students selected on the basis of research, writing, and teaching skills to provide support for the first-year small sections of Legal Research and Legal Writing.

-The Burks Scholars offices are located on Level 3 of the Law Library in Conference Room 304 and Room 321, facing the Circulation Desk.
+The Burks Scholars hold office hours for students to discuss concepts and assignments in the Legal Research and Legal Writing courses.
+The Burks Scholar offices are located on Level 3 of the Law Library in Room 320, facing the Circulation Desk.
 Office hours and appointments may also be held elsewhere with notice or by special arrangement with a Burks Scholar.

 Legal Research Burks Scholars